Cannabis for Kids: Can Marijuana Treat Childhood Seizures?

 However, it’s generally thought that the therapeutic potential of cannabis for seizures lies with CBD, not THC.
 Accordingly, Charlotte’s Web, the cannabis strain developed by the company CW Hemp and marketed for “daily health and wellness,” contains less than 0.3 percent THC.
 This is a tiny amount compared to the typical cannabis product found in medical marijuana dispensaries that often contain as much as 20-30 percent THC.
 As such, it is not associated with any euphoric “high” effects and can be legally classified as “hemp,” which allows it to be treated as a dietary supplement rather than a medication.
 In contrast, the CBD content of Charlotte’s Web is described as “high” although the exact amount does not appear on the product labeling.

-While we’re on the subject of cannabis product ingredients, one area of concern is that the purification standards for dietary supplements falls far short of FDA requirements for medications.
+While we’re on the subject of cannabis product ingredients, one area of concern is that adherence to purity standards for dietary supplements often falls far short of FDA requirements.
 And most other high-CBD products (there are many others besides Charlotte’s Web) sold in medical marijuana dispensaries aren’t even subject to dietary supplement regulations.
 The actual composition or cannabinoid content of cannabis products is therefore unreliable at best.
 A 2015 study of edible cannabis products sold in medical marijuana dispensaries found that less than 20 percent of products were accurately labeled with respect to THC and CBD composition.2 Likewise, the FDA has found that product labeling of high-CBD products is often inaccurate, with some products not containing CBD at all.

 What’s the Evidence?